fishspeech/fishspeech.github.io/index.md

 My current research project is on the queer potentialities found in depictions of Hermes in early modern Swiss art, as Dr. Tamara Golan's research assistant.

-I am also interested in the concept of materiality as method.
-I will be presenting my notes on Sophie Thun's photographic process at a student symposium on dynamics of media, medium, or mediation, hosted by the Feitler Center for Academic Inquiry at the Smart Museum of Art, later this year.
+I am also interested in materiality's role as methodology in art history.
+I will be presenting my notes on Sophie Thun's photographic process at a student symposium on dynamics of media, medium, or mediation later this year.
 Details forthcoming.

 In my free time, I write poems.
 Occasionally, I let them out from my computer.
 In 2017, my poem "Foreshadowing" was chosen for publication in the Austin International Poetry Festival's annual anthology, di-vêrsé-city.